AI-Maker-Space/v1.0-multimodal-rag-public/README.md

 ## Reference Example

-This code and demo are from the previous cohort and are included as a showcase for [Tyler](https://www.linkedin.com/in/tykanoalaughlin/).
+This code and demo are from the previous cohort as a showcase for our new code instructor [Tyler](https://www.linkedin.com/in/tykanoalaughlin/).

 | 📰 Session Sheet | ⏺️ Recording | 🖼️ Slides | 👨‍💻 Repo | 📝 Homework | 📁 Feedback |
 |:----------------|:------------|:----------|:---------|:-----------|:-----------|